-The Jackie Robinson (Colonial Park) Play Center is located towards the southern boundary of Jackie Robinson (Colonial) Park.
+The Jackie Robinson (Colonial Park) Play Center is located towards to southern boundary of the Jackie Robinson (Colonial) Park.
 The Play Center can be approached from either the north or the south along Bradhurst Avenue.
 The two entrance doorways to the Play Center bath house are found just north of the intersection of Bradhurst Avenue and West 146th Street, beneath the imposing brick arches of the structure's front (east) facade.
 Upon entering the bath house building, patrons will find themselves in the vaulted, Gothic-inspired entrance lobby.
-Admission to the pool must first be purchased here at the ticket booth, a projecting, oblong, glass-enclosed structure.
+Admission to the pool must first be purchased here, at the ticket booth, a projecting, oblong, glass-enclosed structure.
 The ticket booth structure is vaguely reminiscent of the prow of a ship, and is located between the two entrance doorways.
 A modern, unenclosed extension of the original ticket booth structure was added in recent years.
-33

 After purchasing an admission ticket, patrons walk up one of two cascading stairways at the rear of the entrance lobby, to either the men's or women's locker rooms.
 From the locker rooms, access to the pool deck area, located west of the bath house structure, was provided by doors at the respective ends of the men's and women's sides of the rear (west) facade, and only after patrons had passed first through the mandatory shower and foot baths.
-Today, access to the pools is available directly from the top of the two stairways, making it possible to circumvent the entirely redesigned men's and women's locker areas on the way to the pool deck.
-The two pools found here, the main swimming and former diving (now a water play area) pools, are surrounded by a narrow promenade, an accommodation to the restrictive dimensions of the play center site.
-Concrete bleachers run the length of the main swimming pool to the west, while smaller concrete bleachers can be found north of the former diving pool.
-An additional service entrance is located at the southern boundary of the pool area.
+Today, access to the pools is available directly from the top of the two stairways, making it possible to circumvent the entirely redesigned men's and women's locker areas, but not the remarkable entrance lobby.
+To the north and south of the entrance lobby, on the ground floor, lie the original service spaces of the Play Center bath house, including the mechanical and filtration systems for the swimming pool complex (not part of this interior designation).32 The entranceways to the north and south wings are located roughly at the center of the northern and southern walls of the lobby.